About WIHI

 School Funding:

-The per-student state funding will follow each student to WIHS.
-Each district pays 100% of the state foundation allowance for each student enrolled in the program from their district on the September student count day.
-In addition, Washtenaw Intermediate School district is advancing start-up costs to WIHS in its first three years.
-Lastly, foundation and grant funding helps with specific captial improvement and programmatic needs.
+The per-student state funding will follow each student to WIHI.
+Each district pays 100% of the state foundation allowance for each student enrolled in the program from their district on the September/October student count day.